redpanda-data/redpanda/docs/www/upgrades.md

 docker cp <containerId>:/etc/redpanda/redpanda.yaml <preferred location>
 ```

-Let's make sure that there is no redpanda container up and running:
+Let's make sure that there is no Redpanda container up and running:

 ```bash
 docker ps